 Alena De Young

-Alena joined the staff in 2015 after receiving a Bachelor of Arts in English from Dordt College and working as a communications and admissions professional.
-In her spare time, she enjoys reading and entertaining her baby girl, Nina.
-She and her husband, Brian, live on the northeast side of Grand Rapids.
+Alena joined the staff in 2015 after receiving a Bachelor of Arts in English and working as a communications and admissions professional.
+She enjoys reading, jigsaw puzzles, and spending time with her daughter, Nina, who attends Westminster Child Development Center.
+She and her husband, Brian, live in the Creston neighborhood of Grand Rapids.

 Minister for Children and Their Families

 Nancy Greidanus comes to Westminster by way of Calvin College where she served as Assistant Professor of Education since 1992.
 Prior to that, she taught at West Side Christian School and during much of that time, until 2006, also served as Director of Youth Church Music Education at First Christian Reformed Church in Grand Rapids.
 Her experience includes teaching in the Recreation and Communication program at First CRC; as a Counselor of Christian Girls’ Group at LaGrave CRC; as a private piano instructor and most recently as a volunteer teacher aide at Congress Elementary School for 1st and 2nd grade students.
 Nancy is a graduate of Calvin College (BA in Education, Language Arts major) and Calvin College and Calvin Theological Seminary (MA in Teaching, Religion and Theology concentration).